 R2#show lldp Global LLDP Information: Status: ACTIVE LLDP advertisements are sent every 30 seconds LLDP hold time advertised is 120 seconds LLDP interface reinitialisation delay is 2 seconds

-This command displays information about whether LLDP is active on the device, the frequency of LLDP transmissions, the holdtime for packets being sent, and the delay time for LLDP to initialize on an interface.
+This command displays information about whether LLDP is active on the device, the frequency of LLDP updates and transmissions, the hold time for the packets being sent, and the delay time for LLDP to initialize on an interface.

-You can also configure whether you would like your device to send or receive LLDP packets on a particular interface using the no lldp transmit and no lldp receive interface mode commands.
-For example, to only receive LLDP packets on the Gi0/0 interface, I would use the following command to disable the sending of LLDP packets:
+You can also configure whether you would globally disable LLDP or would like your device to send LLDP packets and receive them on a particular interface using the no lldp transmit and no lldp receive interface mode commands.
+For example, to only receive LLDP packets on the Gi0/0 interface, I would use the following LLDP configuration to disable LLDP:

 R1(config-if)#no lldp transmit